Mr. Puttaswamy

-Mr. Puttaswamy is a 1998 Indian Kannada-language action drama film directed by V. Umakanth and produced by H. C. Srinivas.
+Mr. Puttaswamy is a 1998 Indian Kannada-language fantasy film directed by V. Umakanth and produced by H. C. Srinivas.
 The film features Shiva Rajkumar, Laali and Suman in the lead roles.
 The film's score and soundtrack is composed by V. Manohar.

+Plot

+In order to escape from the clutches of her uncle Nanjunda who wants to get her married to his son to usurp her ancestral property, she finds a statue of Puttaswamy in an museum and brings it to life.